 Information for Providers

-More information can be found in the presentation "Introducing esMD to Providers" in the 'Downloads' section below.
+More information can be found in the presentation "Introducing esMD to Providers, RCs, and HIHs" in the 'Downloads' section below.

 Frequently Asked Questions:

-Will providers get more RAC medical documentation requests if they respond quickly?
-For example, if a provider submits requested documentation in 20 days, will this cause the RAC to “restart the clock” earlier for the next round of medical documentation requests?
+Will providers get more Recovery Auditor medical documentation requests if they respond quickly?
+For example, if a provider submits requested documentation in 20 days, will this cause the Recovery Auditor to “restart the clock” earlier for the next round of medical documentation requests?

 Are providers required to electronically submit medical documentation?